Azure/iotedge/edge-modules/metrics-collector/src/README.md

 If sending data to Log Analytics (`UploadTarget=AzureMonitor`), metrics are uploaded via the [Logs Ingestion API](https://learn.microsoft.com/azure/azure-monitor/logs/logs-ingestion-api-overview) (the older HTTP Data Collector API is retired on 14 September 2026).
 Before deploying this module you must:
 1. Create a Data Collection Endpoint (DCE).
 2. Create (or reuse) a custom table in your Log Analytics workspace with columns matching `TimeGenerated`, `Origin`, `Namespace`, `Name`, `Value`, `Tags`, and `ResourceId`.
 3. Create a Data Collection Rule (DCR) associated with the DCE and the destination table, and note its immutable ID and stream name.
-Configure the DCR transform to map `ResourceId` to the `_ResourceId` system column, for example: `source | extend _ResourceId = ResourceId`.
+Pass the stream through to the destination table without renaming the fields; `ResourceId` is stored as a normal custom-table column for queries and filtering.
 4. Grant the identity used by this module (see the `Authentication` section below) the `Monitoring Metrics Publisher` role on the DCR.